golemfactory/golem-architecture/arch-snapshot/arch.md

   a value of one of types mentioned earlier.
   All elements on the list have to be of the same type.
 If a List declaration contains literals indicating different types - a syntax error must be signalled by the parser.

-  The only operator applicable to List is ‘=’ (which is equivalent to “contains”), in 2 variants:
-  ‘=’ with a scalar value is resolved as “contains” (does a list contain one particular element), ‘=’ with a list verifies if the property contains a list identical to the one specified in constraint expression.

 ###### Property example